-Research suggests that the majority of people looking for a new job are not confident about writing and submitting their CV for a new job.
+Now more than ever it’s important you have a CV that gets you noticed and secures your move to the next stage in the recruitment process – the interview!
+Research suggests that the majority of people looking for their next career move are not confident about writing and submitting their CV for a new job.
 With that in mind here are our top tips to help you review and rewrite to make sure your CV showcases your skills and experience in a clear and simple way!

 The first thing to check is the basics.
 Your CV should include: